Canada–Sweden relations: Economic relations

-Diplomatic Relations
+Diplomatic relations

 Canada—Sweden relations could be characterized as warm based on frequent joint statements and bilateral meetings of a co-operative nature.
+King Carl XVI Gustaf paid a state visit to Governor General Jeanne Sauvé 14-19 March 1988 and to Governor General Michaëlle Jean 24-27 October 2006.
+State visits to Sweden was made on 18–20 May 1981 by Governor General Edward Schreyer and 20–23 February 2017 by Governor General David Johnston.

 In 2006, the Canadian Prime Minister, Stephen Harper received King Carl XVI Gustaf and Queen Silvia of Sweden in Ottawa, Canada's capital.
 In 2021, Canadian minister of International Trade, the Honourable Mary Ng had a meeting with Swedish minister of Foreign Trade, Anna Hallberg.

-Canada has an embassy in Stockholm and honorary consulates in Göteborg and Malmö.
+Canada has an embassy in Stockholm and honorary consulates in Gothenburg and Malmö.
 Sweden has an embassy in Ottawa and honorary consulates in Calgary, Edmonton, Fredericton, Halifax, Montreal, Quebec City, Regina, Toronto, Vancouver and Winnipeg.
+Sweden previously had a career consulate general in Montreal (1906–1943, 1953–1993), a consulate general in Toronto (1991–1993) and a consulate in Vancouver (1983–1991).

-Canadians and Swedes were both affected by the Iranian downing of Flight PS752, and joined together with the United Kingdom and Ukraine in a joint statement calling on the Iranian government to allow access to international investigators after initial findings by Iranian officials were inconclusive as to the cause of the crash.
+Canadians and Swedes were both affected by the Iranian downing of Flight PS752, and joined with the United Kingdom and Ukraine in a joint statement calling on the Iranian government to allow access to international investigators after initial findings by Iranian officials were inconclusive as to the cause of the crash.

 Canada and Sweden share a tax treaty and an extradition treaty, among 39 others, including social security, visas, air services and commercial matters.
 Canada's trade relationship with Sweden is predominantly governed by the Comprehensive Economic and Trade Agreement.

 On a municipal level, at least two Canadian and Swedish cities are twinned.
 The Swedish city of Leksand is paired with the Canadian city of Aurora, Ontario, and the Canadian city of Saskatoon is paired with the Swedish city of Umeå.

-Cultural and Other Relationships
+Cultural and other relationships

 Both countries have interdisciplinary research programs studying each other's cultural groups.
 Canada has Scandinavian studies at at least four universities, with Swedish focuses at the University of Alberta, University of British Columbia, and University of Toronto.
 Sweden has Canadian studies courses available at Stockholm University.